 THE PSYCHBIOLOGICAL APPROACH TO COUPLE THERAPY

 PACT focuses on emotional safety, secure attachment, and real-time interaction between partners.
-Rather than talking about problems in the abstract, we work directly with what happens between you — your reactions, your assumptions, and the patterns that shape your connection.
+Rather than talking about problems in the abstract, we work directly with what happens between you — your reactions, assumptions, and the patterns that shape your connection.

 No More Talking in Circles